patrickgold/mastermind-console/README.md

 ### Compiling and running MasterMind in Linux

 On Linux machines we use the curses library.
-In order to compile MatserMind, make sure the curses library is installed:
+In order to compile MasterMind, make sure the curses library is installed:

 ```
 sudo apt-get update && sudo apt-get install libncurses5-dev libncursesw5-dev